-The Pre-Business area of study is designed to enable students to start working on their BBA degree while they explore the various business disciplines.
+The Pre-Business area of study (formerly known as Business Undecided) is designed to enable students to start working on their BBA degree while they explore the various business disciplines.
 The Pre-Business area of study is not a major.
 Rather, it comprises the proficiency competencies and most of the BUSCORE that all College of Business students take as part of their major.
 Through the BUSCORE, students are exposed to the different business disciplines of study and can then easily transition to and declare one of the majors in the College of Business.
+Students who have declared Pre-Business will be advised through the Business Communications and Information Systems department.

 Proficiency requirements include basic prerequisite courses and/or entry-level competencies for the major.
 These are not counted as credits in the major.